Proto:Game Boy Camera

 - The View option starts immediately on a single photo thumbnail plus comment view, with a toolbar on the side providing intuitive access to full-screen viewing, stamps, printing, commenting, deleting, and copying.

 - The Options option provides access to the profile input feature (enhanced with a blood type option and three photos), seven card templates for printing out the profile, the Records feature which pays out Kitt, and the Link feature.
+The Link feature shows Sailor Hello Kitty (who has appeared in other media as well), but is also a play on Game & Watch Flagman.

 At least two tracks from this version are reused in the Mobile Trainer.